Islanders know they can't afford missteps in week of key matchups

 Including Tuesday, the Islanders had 17 games remaining and probably need to earn 22-24 more points to feel comfortable about qualifying for the postseason.
 Maybe 20 more points will suffice.

 They have been consistent of late in collecting points, entering Tuesday with a 5-2-3 mark since Feb.
-11 and coming off a dominant 4-1 win over the Red Wings this past Saturday as they scored four times in the third period.
+11 and coming off a dominant 4-1 win over the Red Wings last Saturday when they scored four times in the third period.

-In all, the Islanders had held their opponents to eight goals in their previous six games entering Tuesday.
-They had also outscored their opponents 13-0 in the third period over their previous eight games, scoring at least one third-period goal in seven.
+The Islanders had held their opponents to eight goals in their previous six games entering Tuesday.
+They also outscored their opponents 13-0 in the third period over their previous eight games, scoring at least one third-period goal in seven.

 “It’s hard to explain that,” Lambert said.
 “Even the Detroit game, I thought nothing changed in the third period in terms of how we were playing.
 We played very well.
 We played well in the first and second.
 Pucks just didn’t go in the net.
 But it’s a good question and one that I think it’s just a matter of what we’ve done.
 We’ve continued to stick with it and play the right way and eventually we break through.”